AMIA bombing: Recent developments

-On 24 May 2013, it was reported that two of the Iranian AMIA bombing suspects accused of having planned the attack, Mohsen Rezaee and Ali Akbar Velayati, were candidates for the Iranian presidential elections.
-In May 2013, Prosecutor Alberto Nisman published a 502-page indictment accusing Iran of establishing terrorist networks throughout Latin America – including in Argentina, Brazil, Paraguay, Uruguay, Chile, Colombia, Guyana, Trinidad and Tobago and Suriname – dating back to the 1980s.
-Nisman also said new evidence underscored the responsibility of Mohsen Rabbani, the former Iranian cultural attache in Argentina, as mastermind of the AMIA bombing and "coordinator of the Iranian infiltration of South America, especially in Guyana", and said US court documents showed Islamist militant Abdul Kadir – who was sentenced to life in prison in 2010 for participating in a foiled plan to attack John F. Kennedy International Airport in New York – was Rabbani's disciple.
+On 24 May 2013, it was reported that two Iranian suspects accused of planning the AMIA bombing - Mohsen Rezaee and Ali Akbar Velayati, were candidates in the Iranian presidential elections.
+In May 2013, Prosecutor Alberto Nisman published a 502-page indictment accusing Iran of establishing terrorist networks throughout Latin America as early as the 1980s, including in Argentina, Brazil, Paraguay, Uruguay, Chile, Colombia, Guyana, Trinidad and Tobago, and Suriname.
+Nisman stated that new evidence underscored the responsibility of Mohsen Rabbani, the former Iranian cultural attache in Argentina, identifying him as the mastermind of the AMIA bombing and "coordinator of the Iranian infiltration of South America, especially in Guyana".
+He also cited U.S. court documents indicating that Islamist militant Abdul Kadir -sentenced to life in prison in 2010 for his role in a foiled plan to attack John F. Kennedy International Airport in New York- was a disciple of Rabbani.

-The Jewish Telegraphic Agency reported that former Argentine interior minister Carlos Vladimir Corach was to be investigated for his ties to the bombing.
-He was alleged to have provided an illegal payment of $400,000 to Carlos Telleldin.
+The Jewish Telegraphic Agency reported that former Argentine interior minister Carlos Vladimir Corach was to be investigated for his alleged ties to the bombing.
+Corach was accused of authorizing an illegal payment of $400,000 to Carlos Telleldin.